Dealing with Expert Bias in Collective Decision-Making: Background

 \subsection{Contextual Multi-Armed Bandits}

-Two alternative formulations are prevalent in the CMAB literature \citep{wang2005bandit, DBLP:journals/corr/Zhou15c, bouneffouf2019survey}.
-Either contexts are disjoint, i.e. arm-specific, (and time-dependent) and there is a shared value function mapping each arm's context to a value.
-Alternatively, CMABs can possess one time-dependent (but not arm-dependent) context vector $\vx_t$, and arm-dependent functions mapping this shared context to arm-specific values (as will be the focus in this paper).
-While both formulations are more intuitive for different real-world problems, there is a straightforward reduction from the disjoint formulation to the shared context formulation.

-Hence, we follow here the latter formalism for contextual bandits introduced by \citet{wang2005bandit} (also referred to as bandits with side observations), which associates to each individual arm a function which maps the shared context to an outcome.
-A more complete discussion of the disjoint formulation is given in Appendix \ref{adx:alternative_cmab}.

-In the shared context formulation, each decision (or timestep) is characterized by a $d$-dimensional context vector $\vx_t$, and each arm $k$ is characterized by a fixed but a-priori unknown mapping of this time-dependent context vector to a value, i.e., a function $f_k: \mathds{R}^d \rightarrow [0,1]$.
-In medical diagnostics for example, the context vector could be a set of features describing the concerned patient (e.g., their medical record), and each possible treatment is a mapping from this context to an outcome, e.g., whether the treatment was successful, or a QALY score \citep{whitehead2010health}.
-An agent's policy $\pi : \mathds{R}^{d} \rightarrow [0,1]^K$ maps the context vector to a probability distribution according to which the agent chooses an arm.
+In contextual bandits \citep{auer2002using,wang2005bandit,chu2011contextual}, each decision (or time step) is characterized by a $d$-dimensional context vector $\vx_t$ sampled from some unknown distribution, and rewards are determined by a fixed but a-priori unknown mapping of an arm context vector to a value, i.e., a function $f: [K] \times \mathds{R}^d \rightarrow [0,1]$.
+Similar to the simple MAB, when pulling an arm $k$ we observe a reward sampled from some distribution with mean $ f(k,\vx_{t})$.
+In medical diagnostics for example, the context vector could be a set of features describing the concerned patient (e.g., their medical record), and each possible treatment (arm) affects the mapping from this context to an outcome, e.g., whether the treatment was successful, or a QALY score \citep{whitehead2010health}.
+In contextual bandits, an agent's policy, $\pi : \mathds{R}^{d} \rightarrow \Delta([K])$, maps the context vector onto a probability distribution over the arms.